Hello, all!

 How it works:

 When we begin to have awareness of how we cause ourselves problems – through ways we act or think, or beliefs we hold – many of us come down hard on ourselves.
 We tell ourselves we shouldn’t do that or think that or feel that.
 We object to whatever we have noticed.
 This awareness is tender, a hidden part of ourselves we are just beginning to communicate with.
 A harsh response is only going to send our awareness scurrying away.
 It won’t heal the pain, and it won’t “cure” the behavior (thought pattern, feeling…).
 If we are trying to understand something about ourselves, we won’t get there through being mean.
+If we berate ourselves, we resort to mindlessness to manage the pain and fear of berating ourselves, and we don’t get any further with our investigation.
+We become our own least cooperative witness.

 True mindfulness – the path to developing deeper relationships with ourselves and others, healing our pain and enjoying our lives – requires us to meld awareness with compassion.
 Otherwise we are just grimly staring ourselves down.